isabella232/scope-services/walk-through.rst

     optional ObjectValue objectValue = 4;
   }

-Object are handled with an unique id, in the given example it's a ``HTMLHtmlElement`` element with the id ``54``.
+Object are handled with an unique id.
+In the given example it is a ``HTMLHtmlElement`` element with the id ``54``.
 This is now used to retrieve the DOM for the root element:

 .. code-block:: javascript